-- 9. Comprehensive Design Plan CDP-8309: Comprehensive Design Plan CDP-8309 for The Villages of Marlborough, was approved by the Planning Board in 1984, subject to nine conditions.
-Even though there are 10 more CDPs that were approved between 1986 and 1998 after the approval of the original CDP-8309, none of the subsequent approvals cover the entire development.
-Since the entire Villages of Marlborough has been completely built out, including Parcel O, all of the conditions attached to the approvals have been fully satisfied.
-This application proposes to redevelop Parcel O with multifamily DUs.
-Because the clubhouse was a component of the proposed recreational facility package and a density increment factor, the conditions related to recreational facilities and multifamily dwellings warrant a discussion, as follows: - 8.
+- 9. Comprehensive Design Plan CDP-8309: Comprehensive Design Plan CDP-8309 for The Villages of Marlborough was approved by the Planning Board in 1984, subject to nine conditions.
+Even though there are 10 more CDPs that were approved between 1986 and 1998 after the approval of the original CDP-8309, none of the subsequent approval covers the entire development.
+Since the entire Villages of Marlborough have been completely built out, including Parcel O, all of the conditions attached to the approvals have been fully satisfied.
+This application proposes to redevelop Parcel O with multifamily dwelling units.
+Because the clubhouse was a component of the proposed recreational facility package and a density increment factor, the conditions related to recreational facilities and multifamily dwellings warrant a discussion as follows: - 8.
 Automatic sprinkler systems shall be required in all mid-rise and high-rise structures not already required by the County Building Code (except single-family dwellings).

-This is the condition first attached to the Basic Plan approval and is still relevant to the proposed revision, which includes 206 multifamily DUs.
+This is the condition first attached to the basic plan approval and is still relevant to the proposed revision, which includes 206 multifamily dwelling units.
 This condition will be carried forward as a condition of this approval.

-- 9. In accordance with the Department of Parks and Recreation memorandum: - (a) The applicant, his successor and/or assigns, shall provide a minimum of the following recreational facilities to Department of Parks and Recreation standards as shown on the comprehensive design plans and text, as revised.
-These facilities are to be provided in the following membership categories:

-- (1) Three levels of membership are to be provided to have the same preferential treatment as provided for the purchasers and homeowners in the Northampton Cluster:

-- (2) Stage I

-- A. Club House Complex membership

-4 tennis courts (or 2 with lights to be determined at SDP
+9. In accordance with the Department of Parks and Recreation memorandum:

+- (a) The applicant, his successor and/or assigns, shall provide a minimum of the following recreational facilities to Department of Parks and Recreation standards as shown on the comprehensive design plans and text, as revised.
+These facilities are to be provided in the following membership categories: - (1) Three levels of membership are to be provided to have the same preferential treatment as provided for the purchasers and homeowners in the Northampton Cluster: - (2) Stage I - A. Club House Complex membership 4 tennis courts (or 2 with lights to be determined at SDP Phase) Pools Club House 5 Racquetball courts Spa Etc., as per CDP text
-Phase)

-Pools

-Club House

-5 Racquetball courts

-Spa

-- (3) Existing

-- B. Golf course limited to golf course and associated facility membership.

-Etc., as per CDP text